An extremely rare health condition that makes the patient “drunk” without alcohol!

 Symptoms alone are not enough to diagnose the condition, and more research is needed because there is no directly specific test for autophagic syndrome.

-Instead, doctors try to find out how much yeast is in a person’s intestines, which can be done by testing a stool sample or through a glucose challenge (where the person is given a sugar capsule and forced to fast for a few hours before and after the test).
+Instead, doctors try to find out how much yeast is in a person’s intestines, which can be done by testing a stool sample or through a glucose challenge (where the person is given a sugar capsule and forced to fast for a few hours before and following the test).

 If a person does not have autoerotic syndrome, his or her blood alcohol level will be zero.
 If he has this condition, the blood alcohol level will range from 1.0 to 7.0 milligrams per deciliter.